Two-loop leading-colour QCD helicity amplitudes for two-photon plus jet production at the LHC: Results

 Our fully-analytic results for the remainders $\mathcal{R}^{(\ell),i,c}$, with $\ell=1,2$ and $i$/$c$ labelling the charge/colour structure, and for the normalisations $\mathcal{F}^{(0),Q^2_q}$ and $\tilde{\mathcal{F}}^{(0),Q^2_q}$ can be found in the supplementary material attached to this paper.

 The remainders $\mathcal{R}^{(\ell),i,c}$ have the following structure:

 The coefficients $r^{(\ell),i,c}$ are rational functions of $s_{ij}$ and linear functions of $\tr5$.
 By $t_e$ we denote the elements of the transcendental basis.
 The parity-odd variable $\tr5$ has two distinct origins: the helicity projection and the master integrals of ref.~\cite{Chicherin:2020oor}.
+Scalar integrals only depend on the invariants $s_{ij}$, however a physical phase space needs additionally the sign of $\Im{\tr5}$ to be fully specified and this dependence is kept explicit in this master integral representation.
 Internally, we keep these two separate.
 We relabel the $\tr5$ originating from the masters as $\ep_5$ and include it as part of the basis $t_e$.
 Since $\ep_5$ only appears together with parity-odd combinations of pentagon functions, absorbing $\ep_5$ in the transcendental basis effectively renders all elements $t_e$ parity-even.

 A comment is in order about the crossing of momenta in the presence of the parity-odd variable $\ep_5$ and the parity-odd transcendental functions appearing in the basis of ref.~\cite{Chicherin:2020oor}.
 When the analytic expression for a given helicity is being derived, one needs to match scalar integrals with permuted momenta to the basis $t_e$.
 In practice, these scalar integrals are the master integrals resulting from the IBP reduction of the amplitude.
 This matching is done in the following way.
 Ref.~\cite{Chicherin:2020oor} provides the transcendental basis $t_e$ indirectly, through a set of master integrals of uniform transcendentality (UTM).
 These UTMs depend on the invariants $s_{ij}$ but not on $\ep_5$.
 Ref.~\cite{Chicherin:2020oor} also provides for a single permutation of momenta a way of expressing a set of scalar integrals to the set of UTMs.
 The parity-odd variable $\ep_5$ appears linearly in this relation.
 This relation allows us to map our own scalar integrals to UTMs and, from there, to $t_e$.